Network comparison via encoding, decoding, and causality: Acknowledgments

 \section{Acknowledgments}

 Author Y.T. conceptualizes the idea, develops theoretical frameworks, designs computational tools, and writes the manuscript.
 Authors H.D.H. and G.Z.X contribute equally to literature collection, mathematics proofreading, and manuscript revision.
-Author Z.Y.Z. contributes to manuscript proofreading and technical support.
+Author Z.Y.Z. contributes to technical support.
 Author P.S. contributes to idea conceptualization, manuscript writing, and project supervision.
-This project is supported by the Artificial and General Intelligence Research Program of Guo Qiang Research Institute at Tsinghua University (2020GQG1017) as well as the Tsinghua University Initiative Scientific Research Program.
+Authors are grateful for the kind helps from Aohua Cheng, a member of the Tsien Excellence in Engineering Program at Tsinghua University, and Moufan Li, a student from the Department of Computer Science at Tsinghua University.
+This project is supported by the Artificial and General Intelligence Research Program of Guo Qiang Research Institute at Tsinghua University (2020GQG1017), the Huawei Innovation Research Program (TC20221109044), and the Tsinghua University Initiative Scientific Research Program.